-French Press is a coffee brewer that let’s steep coffee for a while in a cylinder shaped vessel.
-After a certain time, the grounds are then pushed down via plunger.
+French Press is a coffee brewer that lets steep coffee for a while in a cylinder-shaped vessel.
+After a certain time, the grounds are then pushed down via a plunger.

 A Grassy aroma or flavor has a green or herby characteristic in brewed coffee.
 Coffee beans that are not properly roasted give a grassy aroma.

-Mild describes a gourmet coffee with medium body and balanced sweetness and acidity.
+Mild describes a gourmet coffee with a medium body and balanced sweetness and acidity.

 Nutty refers to the aroma or flavor of fresh nuts in brewed coffee.

-Pods are small plastic or aluminum containers that carry predetermined quantity of coffee and are used in single serve coffee machines.
-These also come in reusable forms allowing us to use our own fresh blend of coffee.
+Pods are small plastic or aluminum containers that carry a predetermined quantity of coffee grounds and are used in single-serve coffee machines like Nespresso, Keurig, or Dolce Gusto.
+There are also things like reusable Nespresso pods or refillable K-cups that help us use our own fresh blend of coffee.
 Many brands offer their own line like pods by Nespresso are most popular.

-A portafilter is filter basket used in an espresso machine.
+A portafilter is a filter-basket used in an espresso machine.

 Pour Over Coffee is a drip method of coffee extraction where coffee grounds are placed in a filter and hot water is poured over them, slowly.
 The coffee then drips down in about 3-4 minutes into the cup.

-A Puck of coffee are the used coffee grounds in an espresso machine.
+A Puck of coffee is the used coffee grounds in an espresso machine.

-Single Cup or a Single-serve brewers are machines that allow just making one cup of coffee at time.
+Single Cup or Single-serve brewers are coffee makers that allow just making one cup of coffee at a time.

 Single Origin coffee is a coffee that is not a blend of various beans but rather from a particular region or farmer.